 The North Atlantic Oscillation or ‘NAO’ refers to pressure patterns over the North Atlantic, during which block areas of high pressure, pushing colder arctic air down over the UK and some of northern Europe.

 The Quasi-biennial oscillation or ‘QBO’ index are the variations of winds that blow miles above the equator in the stratosphere, laterally around the earth, changing direction every year to 14 months.
 When these winds blow east the phase is negative, when they blow west, it’s positive.
 The relationship to weather is that, when the QBO is in a negative phase, there’s a greater chance that winter will be colder.

 At the moment, the QBO is blowing westward, meaning it’s positive.
 What’s odd is that they changed direction after just 7 months, as opposed to the usual 14.
 This change suggests winter will be milder.

 Solar activity and the earth’s weather is only a suggested link and as yet not proven.
 It is thought by some that the position of a solar cycle can increase the chance of a cold winter in Western Europe.
 Currently, there’s a solar minimum cycle which means improved winter forecast.

 So, snow winter predictions aren’t looking likely as yet, but having a winter maintenance contract in place means to insure against extreme winter weather and make sure you have a go to if you do end up needing services like snow clearance or gritting.

 Our contractors are able to carry out the following winter gritting services:

 With GCGRP you can enjoy a regular update on everything that’s happening and what’s coming.
-Our bespoke live reporting and scheduling system is an invaluable tool for your facilities manager or property manager, helping them stay completely in control.
+Our bespoke live reporting and scheduling system is an invaluable tool for your facilities manager or property manager, helping them stay completely in control, no matter what the weather brings.
 Our gritting services are nationwide, covering all over north and south England alike.

 Below is a sample of the site we grit and snow clear in Greater London.